 Water Activity or aw is the partial vapor pressure of water in a substance divided by the standard state partial vapor pressure of water.
 Water activity levels in a cannabis product is a way to test how susceptible the product is to microbial contamination.
 The higher the measured value of water activity is in a product, the more freely water can be used by microbes as a food source or to support chemical and enzymatic reactions leading to product damage.
 This information tells you how likely the product is to have micro-organism growth.

 A qualitative test is preformed using PCR, Ultra-Rapid Pathogen Dx technology to test growth for the following microbials:

 It is possible that cannabis products may be contaminated by naturally occurring mycotoxins during cultivation, storage, or processing.
 Aflatoxin and ochratoxin are natural byproducts of several mold species and can present serious health risks to humans and animals.
 This includes liver toxicity and immune suppression.
 They are carcinogenic in nature.
 At CanMedLabs we want to ensure quality testing for the safety of the consumer.
-We detect mycotoxins using.

 We test for the following mycotoxins:

 Heavy metals can be absorbed from the water, soil and air in a cannabis plant.
 This could potentially cause a range of health problems, including cancer and heart disease.
 This contamination can not only come from agricultural practices and natural sources, it can come from cannabis processes as well.
 While all products cotain some level of detection, CanMedLabs wants to ensure your products are within the regulatory ranges that are safe for consumption.
 We detect heavy metals using inductively coupled plasma mass spectrometry (ICP-MS).